 - Whisk the eggs and the sugars together with a mixer for 1 minute, until it's light and frothy.
 Add the pumpkin, cinnamon, cardamom, nutmeg and salt, and continue mixing for one more minute.
 Add the milk and mix until it's *just* incorporated, about 30 seconds.

-- Pour the mixture into the prepared pie plate.
+- Pour the mixture into the prepared pie plates.

-- Bake the pie for 10 minutes at 400°F, then reduce the heat to 325°F and continue baking it for 1 hour (or until the middle is set and just a tiny bit jiggly).
+- Bake the pies for 10 minutes at 400°F, then reduce the heat to 325°F and continue baking them for 1 hour (or until the middles are set and just a tiny bit jiggly).

-- Remove the pumpkin pie from the oven and set it on a rack to cool completely.
+- Remove the pumpkin pies from the oven and set them on a rack to cool completely.

 - Garnish with a dollop of whipped cream.